 Lowfat chocolate milk contains high-quality protein to help repair and rebuild muscles after strenuous exercise.
-It’s also been shown to help athletes tone up–gain more lean muscle and lose fat–when compared to drinking a carb-only beverage.

 Several studies have found that subjects who drank regular or flavored milk after a rigorous workout experienced less exercise-induced muscle damage than those who drank typical sports drinks or water.1, 2